salty-pig/swapi-node/README.md

 This API tries to follow the API for the Python helper lib here: https://github.com/phalt/swapi-python

 For documentation on the Star Wars API, check out their docs:  http://swapi.co/documentation

+## Breaking Changes

+- 0.3.0 - Usage of Native Promises, Node 0.12+ or greater needed